vespCV/hornet3000/README.md

 ## Goal of the project
 Aim is to end up with a detector on a Raspberry pi4 to make clear and sharp images to report it on waarnemingen.nl.
-Target accuracy 95%.
+Target accuracy 95% (max 5% of images with other insects).

 ## To do
-- Make a quick start guide with the present model
 - Optimize confidence threshold in the wild
 - Add insects to the model if needed (false positive hornet detections by other species)
 - Optional: connection with smartphone
+- Optional: simplify installation process

 ## Background
 More information about the exotic invasive Asian hornet in the Netherlands can be found on